-The Subsonic Cartesian analysis type offers a robust meshing strategy producing hexahedral cells suitable for the underlying solver thereby reducing mesh generation times by huge margins.
-Because the mesh is high quality, it requires fewer cells to achieve the same level of accuracy.
+The Subsonic analysis type offers an automated robust meshing strategy producing hexahedral cells suitable for the underlying solver, thereby reducing mesh generation times by huge margins.
+Because the mesh has a high quality, it requires fewer cells to achieve the same level of accuracy.
 It offers faster convergence at the cost of a reduced feature set.
 Some highlights of the mesher are:

-Subsonic Cartesian is a Finite Volume based CFD solver with segregated pressure-velocity coupling using a proprietary variant of the SIMPLE\(^1\) algorithm.
-It provides the possibility to simulate both incompressible and compressible, laminar or turbulent flow with or without heat transfer in a single framework.
+Subsonic is a Finite Volume-based CFD solver with segregated pressure-velocity coupling using a proprietary variant of the SIMPLE\(^1\) algorithm.
+It provides the possibility to simulate both incompressible and compressible flow, either laminar or turbulent in a single framework.
 Turbulence is modeled using the RANS equations with the k-epsilon turbulence model for closure and proprietary wall functions for near wall treatment.

-Within SimScale, one can effortlessly set up a Subsonic Cartesian simulation which involves the following steps:
+Within SimScale, one can effortlessly set up a Subsonic simulation that involves the following steps:

-To create a Subsonic Cartesian analysis, first, select the desired geometry and click on ‘Create Simulation’:
+To create a Subsonic analysis, first, select the desired geometry and click on ‘Create Simulation’:

 Next, a window with a list of several analysis types supported in SimScale will be displayed:

-To access the global settings, click on ‘Subsonic Cartesian’ in the simulation tree.
-At present, the user can set a steady-state analysis and the following parameters are available to define the fluid simulation:
+To access the global settings, click on ‘Subsonic’ in the simulation tree.
+The following parameters are available to define the fluid flow simulation:

 Under Materials, the appropriate fluid for the simulation can be chosen from the materials library.
 The user has the option to change certain fluid properties.
 For compressible simulations, since the temperature is involved the user needs to specify the corresponding thermophysical properties for the fluid in consideration.

 Along with perfect gas behavior, it is possible to model real gas behavior also by specifying material properties as a function of pressure and temperature.